Our Top AR-15s: Which Is The Best AR-15 For You?

 Note the DD stamp on the BCG -- this kind of care is a hallmark of DD ARs

 The DDM4 is the smaller-caliber 5.56 NATO brother to the 7.62/.308 AR-10 DD5.
-And it’s an impressive example the kinds of rifles the have made Daniel Defense a household name (of sorts); it feels like a high-end watch and runs, points, and performs as well as anything on the market today.
+And it’s an outstanding rifle and an example of the kinds of rifles that have made Daniel Defense a household name (of sorts); it feels like a high-end watch and runs, points, and performs as well as anything on the market today.

 Yup, that's all it takes to impress me.